cncf/tag-observability/observability-charter.md

 ## Roadmap & Initial Efforts

-- Contribute to [due diligence reports][ddr] to assist the CNCF TOC for projects in the scope of the SIG.
+- Contribute to [due diligence reports][ddg] to assist the CNCF TOC for projects in the scope of the SIG.
 - Facilitate webinars and presentations from CNCF projects and domain experts in the scope of the SIG.